huangsicong/pytorch_codebase/README.md

 Lite tracer can be found [here](https://github.com/BorealisAI/lite_tracer).

 There are only 3 argparse arguments:
-- `hparam_set`: (str) This is name label of the experiment, and it point to a an Hparam object, the set of all hyper parameters associated with this experiment.
+- `hparam_set`: (str) This is label of the experiment, and it point to a set of hyper parameters associated with this experiment, organzied by an Hparam object.
 They are registered under [codebase/hparams](codebase/hparams).
 - `e_name`: (str) "Extra name".
 Used to add an extra suffix after the hparam_set in the name of the experiment.
-This is used to run another copy (for testing purposes for example) of the same experiment defined by hparam_set without having to create the same hparam_set.
-The experiment will be named as "`hparam_set_e_name`".
-Do not set this argument unless you want an extra suffix.
+This is used to run another copy (for testing purposes for example) of the experiment defined by hparam_set without having to create the same hparam_set.
--  `overwrite`: (bool) When set to true, the codebase will overwrite the output from previous experiment under the same name.
+- `overwrite` (boolean): if set to true it will overwrite the previous result directory of the same experiment if it exists

 The configuration for each experiment is defined by an Hparam object registered in  [codebase/hparams](codebase/hparams).
 The default value for an undefined field is **None**.
 The Hparam object is hierarchical and compositional for modularity.